Zion Williamson: 2024–25 season: Further struggles with injuries

 Though Williamson was healthy to begin the regular season, he sustained an early season left hamstring strain which caused him to miss 27 games.
 He made his return from injury on January 8, 2025, scoring 22 points in just under 28 minutes in a 104–97 loss to the Timberwolves.
 On January 10, the team suspended him for one game due to being late for a team flight.
 Pelicans head coach Willie Green stated "There were several occasions that led up" to Williamson's suspension.
 On February 27, Williamson put up his first career triple-double with 27 points, a then career-high 11 assists, and 10 rebounds in a 124–116 win over the Phoenix Suns.
 On March 11, he put up another triple-double, recording 22 points, a career-high 12 assists, and 10 rebounds in a 127–120 win over the Los Angeles Clippers.
 On March 19, he sustained a bone contusion in his lower back, ending his season at just 30 games played.

+2025–26 season: Return to health

+Williamson appeared in 62 games during the 2025–26 NBA season, averaging 21.0 points, 5.7 rebounds, and 3.2 assists per game while shooting 60.0% from the field.
+Despite his improved availability, the Pelicans finished with a 26–56 record and failed to qualify for the NBA playoffs.